adrian-1990/CI-project-2-JavaScript/README.md

 ### Surface

-* The site has is bright and colorful and encourages user interaction.
+* The site has is bright and colourful and encourages user interaction.
 I wanted the colors to be welcoming and fun so the user would want to stay on the site and play a few rounds of the game.

 #### Typography